yeshua453/website/docs/tutorials/python-solitaire.md

 * [GestureDetector](/docs/controls/gesturedetector) - the card that will be moved within the Stack
 * [Container](/docs/controls/container) - the slot where the card will be dropped.
 Also will be used as `content` for the GestureDetector.

-We have broken down this proof of concept app into four easy steps, so that after each step you have a complete short program to run and test.
+We have broken down the proof of concept app into four easy steps, so that after each step you have a complete short program to run and test.

 ###  Step 1: Drag the card around

-In this step we will create a Stack (future Solitaire game field) and a card (GestureDetector).
-The card will then be added to the list of the Stack `controls`. `Top` and `left` properties of the card are used for absolute positioning of the card in the Stack.
+In this step we will create a `Stack` (Solitaire game field) and a `GestureDetector` (Solitaire card).
+The card will then be added to the list of the Stack `controls`. `Top` and `left` properties of the GestureDetector are used for absolute positioning of the card in the Stack.

 ```python
 import flet as ft